pwalczysko/omero-guide-upload/docs/import-cli.rst

 #.
 Note: Connecting over SSH is necessary only if you intend to import in-place.
 If a classic import is being performed, you can connect to the server remotely using OMERO.cli and still use the bulk import as described below.

 #.
-Description of the files used to set up the import, the files are in the directory ``/OMERO/in-place-import``.
-See :download:`bulk.yml <../scripts/bulk.yml>`, :download:`import-paths.csv <../scripts/import-paths.csv>` and `import-bulk.html#bulk-imports <https://docs.openmicroscopy.org/latest/omero/users/cli/import-bulk.html#bulk-imports>`_ for further details.
+Description of the files used to set up the import (see :download:`bulk.yml <../scripts/bulk.yml>`, :download:`import-paths.csv <../scripts/import-paths.csv>` and `import-bulk.html#bulk-imports <https://docs.openmicroscopy.org/latest/omero/users/cli/import-bulk.html#bulk-imports>`_ for further details).

    - ``import-paths.csv``: (.csv, comma-separated values) this file has at least two columns.
 In this case the columns are separated by commas.
 The first column is the name of the target Dataset and the second one is the path to the folder to import.
 We will import two folders (the ``import-paths.csv`` has two rows).